 NCSL is tracking state legislation that would adopt the Uniform Electronic Legal Material Act (UELMA).
-Twelve states and the District of Columbia have introduced legislation related to UELMA in 2013.
-Seven states--Colorado, Connecticut, Hawaii, Minnesota, Nevada, North Dakota and Oregon--enacted legislation in 2013.
-California and Colorado adopted UELMA in 2012.
+Eleven states--California, Colorado, Connecticut, Delaware, Hawaii, Idaho, Illinois, Minnesota, Nevada, North Dakota and Oregon--have adopted UELMA.

 UELMA was approved in July 2011 by the National Conference of Commissioners on Uniform State Laws and approved in February 2012 by the American Bar Association.
 Additional resources are available in "Online and Authentic?" in NCSL's State Legislatures magazine, in The Legislative Lawyer and in a post, "Meet My Trustworthy Friend UELMA," from the Library of Congress blog, The Signal, and, from the Center for Technology in Government, Opening Government's Official Legal Materials: Authenticity and Integrity in the Digital World.

 NCSL's Legal Services Staff Section's Revisors Project surveyed state revisors' offices and developed a series of charts outlining who publishes the statutes online, who holds the copyright, frequency of publishing, and official versions of the statutes/code.